-The Williams Harris Papers
+MMC.001: The William B. Harris Papers

+MMC.002: Marymount Manhattan College Records.
 The College’s own papers are inventoried and arranged as they are deposited; this collection currently consists of 246 boxes of papers, publications, photographs, audio- and videotape, objects and ephemera, mostly from the decades of the 1940s to the 1980s.
 View the guide to the MMC Papers and MMC Photos .

-The Plays and Players Collection
+MMC.005: The Plays and Players Collection

 Published between 1953 and 2000, Plays and Players was London’s premier theatre news magazine.
 The archives has a partial run, with an index to reviews, interviews and articles on topics in theatre studies.
-Link to Plays and Players finding guide
+Link to Plays and Players finding guide.

 The archives are available to scholars and students interested in topics on which its materials might shed light, and the archivist can do searches for specific information or for photographs and other media.
 The current archivist Mary Elizabeth Brown is available via phone at (212)774-4817 and at Mary Elizabeth Brown .